tl-its-umich-edu/kartograafr/README.md

 # kartograafr
 ArcGIS/Canvas data bridge

-## Name
+## About
+**_kartograafr_** : "kart-uh-GRAFF-fur", or in IPA: ['kɑr.toː.*ɣraːf.fər]
-Questions are often asked about the name of this application.  **kartograafr** (*never capitalized*) is loosely based on the Dutch word "cartograaf", which means "cartographer" in English.
-Some artistic license was taken to make the name more unique.
-Since kartograafr is written in Python, a language created by a Dutch application developer (Guido van Rossum), it's only fitting.
+The name is based on the Dutch word for cartographer, "cartograaf", and was changed a little to make it unique.
+It is never capitalized.
+Since kartograafr is written in Python, a programming language created by a Dutch computer programmer (Guido van Rossum), a Dutch-based name is only fitting.

 ## Purpose
 The kartograafr application...

 * searches for Canvas courses and their assignments which are associated with a specific Canvas outcome object,
 * creates or updates ArcGIS groups that contain the users of the Canvas courses it found,
-* reads part of its configuration from a page in a specific Canvas course used only for this purpose,
+* reads part of its configuration (course IDs to be checked) from a page in a specific Canvas course used only for this purpose,
 * can be easily updated by changing its configuration course page in Canvas,
-* allows support staff to update its configuration without requiring sysadmin access
+* allows support staff to update its configuration via Canvas without requiring server sysadmin access

 ## Setup and Installation